AviatrixSystems/Docs/HowTos/flightpath.rst

 Click FlightPath icon on the onboarding page or Troubleshooting -> FlightPath.

-Select on Source side cloud type, account, region, vpc name and one instance.
+Select on Source side cloud type, account, region, vpc name and click one instance.
 Do the same for the Destination side.

 Run FightPath Test, a report will appear.
 The information is arranged in three sections, Security Groups, Route table entries and Network ACL.
 The Security Group is what is associated with the instance,